 - Campaign notes, if any (So that the sales pitch or approach can align with the campaign experience)

-- Marketing collaterals used in promoting the product (It always helps to know what the customer has seen before they enter your sales pipeline)
+- Marketing collaterals are used in promoting the product.
+It always helps to know what the customer has seen before they enter your sales pipeline)

-Every sales person must be on top of their game in terms of what’s happening in the industry, what the latest developments are, what the competition is providing and so on.
+Every salesperson must be on top of their game regarding what’s happening in the industry, the latest developments, what the competition is providing, and so on.

-This informs how they pitch the product, how they break down any barriers to purchase, and how they guide the prospect towards making a beneficial sales decision.
+This informs how they pitch the product, break down any barriers to purchase and guide the prospect toward making a beneficial sales decision.